elementary/website/docs/code/getting-started.md

 At the time of this writing, elementary OS doesn't have a full SDK like Android or iOS.
 But luckily, we only need a couple simple apps to get started writing code.

-### Scratch {#scratch}
+### Code {#code}

 ![](images/icons/apps/128/accessories-text-editor.svg)

-The first piece of our simple "SDK" is the code editor Scratch.
+The first piece of our simple "SDK" is Code.
 This comes by default with elementary OS.
-It comes with some helpful features like syntax highlighting, auto-save, and the Folder Manager extension.
-There are other extensions for Scratch as well, like the Outline, Terminal or Devhelp extensions.
+It comes with some helpful features like syntax highlighting, auto-save, and a Folder Manager.
+There are other extensions for Code as well, like the Outline, Terminal, Word Completion, or Devhelp extensions.
 Play around with what works best for you.

 ### Terminal {#terminal}